-I offer confidential private psychotherapy and counseling for individuals dealing with a variety of life issues such as grief and loss, depression, anxiety, trauma, conflict, relationship difficulties, self-esteem and confidence, finding your passion, and creativity blocks.
-I use traditional talk therapy, cognitive/behavioral therapy, narrative therapy, and a variety of creative healing techniques, including the expressive therapies, particularly writing.
+I offer confidential private psychotherapy and counseling for individuals dealing with a variety of life issues such as grief and loss, depression, trauma, anxiety, trauma, conflict, relationship difficulties, self-esteem and confidence, finding your passion, and creativity blocks.
+I use traditional talk therapy, cognitive/behavioral therapy, EMDR techniques, narrative therapy, and a variety of creative healing techniques, including the expressive therapies, particularly writing.
 I teach meditation, mindfulness, and coping skills.
 I also do couple’s counseling.

 I hold a masters level degree in psychology (MA), and an MSW, and I am licensed in clinical social work.

 Call me at 203-536-3531 for a free consultation.
 You can submit to your insurance for out of network.
 I also offer a sliding scale.

 My specialty is grief and I offer bereavement counseling for those who have suffered loss.
 I work with individuals and families and currently run a parents bereavement group and a senior spousal bereavement group.
 I am a bereaved mother myself, and a writer who used her own creative process to observe, analyze, and understand the process of grief and to heal herself from its pain.
 I have experienced profound grief, and I embrace you and walk with you as you struggle through your own losses Remember, there are many types of losses people might face.
 These include:

 - Loss of someone close (through death of family member or friend)

 - Loss of significant other or spouse (through death, divorce, breakup, or circumstance)